willjucf/Order-Tracker/README.md

 | **Local (recommended)** | Tracker runs on the **same machine** as AYCD Inbox | `127.0.0.1` · your IMAP Server port · **TLS off** | **None** — localhost is not metered |
 | **UpLink (remote)** | Tracker runs on a **different machine/network** | your `…-inbox-imap.aycd.net` host · `993` · **TLS on** | **Yes** — every scan counts on AYCD plan |

 > ⚠️ **UpLink bandwidth is metered and resets monthly.** AYCD gives you a data allowance tied to your plan that refreshes on a rolling ~30-day cycle.
-Every scan over UpLink pulls the matched order emails through the tunnel, so remote testing eats into that allowance quickly — a few big scans can burn a noticeable chunk. **The fix: run the tracker on the same PC as AYCD Inbox and connect over `127.0.0.1`, which is free and unmetered.** Only use UpLink when you genuinely need remote access, and turn Remote Access **off** when you're done.
+Every scan over UpLink pulls the matched order emails through the tunnel, so remote testing eats into that allowance quickly — a few big scans can burn a noticeable chunk. **Run the tracker on the same PC as AYCD Inbox and connect over `127.0.0.1`, which is free and unmetered.** Only use UpLink when you genuinely need remote access, and turn Remote Access **off** when you're done.
 Also stay on the latest build.

 #### Step 1 — AYCD → Settings → IMAP Server